john-philipp/stopwatch-cpp/readme.md

 Notably, `elapsedLap("description")` logs with `name="description"` for log grepability.
 The next lap will be counted from instantiation or latest call to either `elapsedLap()` or `reset()`.

 You can also get the total time via `elapsedTotal()`.
 Totals don't count from latest invocation.
 Instead manually reset using `reset()`.

+You can run samples via `make clean build run`.